pedrojrv/nucml/sphinx/source/basic-walkthrough.rst

 4. Generating Benchmark Files
 -----------------------------

 While the benchmark library is small, NucML allows the user to add more benchmark files by following a set of instructions.
 It is best practice to create benchmark files for all avaliable benchmarks.
 For demonstration we use only the U-233 Jezzebel criticality benchmark.

 .. code-block:: python

     # import the ace utilities
     import nucml.ace.data_utilities as ace_utils
+    import nucml.ace.serpent_utilities as serpent_utils

     # 1) specify directory where all benchmark files will be created
     dt_ml_ace_dir = "DT_B0/"